KyberNetwork/developer-portal/docs/integrations-platformfees.md

 [//]: # (tagline)
 ## What is the platform fee?

 For each trade that originates from your DApp, wallet or payment gateway, you are able to specify a percentage that can taken as commission.
 It is collected in ETH (and stablecoins in the future).
+This is **separate from the network fee** that is collected and distributed according to the BRR percentages determined by the Kyber DAO.

 ## How do I specify the platform fee percentage and wallet address?

 The platform fee is defined in basis points (bps).
 1 basis point = 0.01%.
-As an example, a platform fee of 25 basis points would mean 0.25% is to be charged.
+As an example, a platform fee of 8 basis points would mean 0.08% is to be charged.
 The fee amount is calculated by `platformFeeBps * srcQty / 10000`.
 Kindly refer to the [example](#example) below.

 ## Is there a max cap to the platform fee?